 2. Client management

 Clients can be challenging in many ways – too demanding, too vague, too many, too few – but the best way to sum up what you need from them is ‘workflow’.
 Good workflow is the ability to find and maintain clients in a manner that gives you sufficient work without overwhelming your schedule or abilities.
 That means keeping project overruns to a minimum and ensuring you have more work lined up for when you reach the end of a job, all while maintaining a little breathing space to ensure you don’t burn out.

 Client management also entails sound negotiation skills, not just for your fee but to defend your time and headspace.
 Know your value proposition and listen to what your clients want.
 Keeping the lines of communication open will benefit your ability to attract clients as well as strengthen your workflow.

 It can be daunting to realise that your income relies solely on your ability to attract and retain paying clients.
 Many sole traders find the pressure too much and return to regular employment, but those who can wear multiple hats – proprietor of your core business, plus accountant, plus salesperson, plus marketer – reap the most rewards from self-employment.

 Sluggish cash flow remains one of the biggest pain points for small businesses, and it’s a key reason many sole traders fail.
 One of the most easily fixed issue is pursuing overdue remittance; a surprising number of small businesses hold debts for their clients.
-An accounting system like QuickBooks Self-Employed can notify you of outstanding invoices and help you devise a cash flow budget that projects future income and expenses, as well as the optimum timing of these payments.
+A finance management app like QuickBooks Self-Employed can notify you of outstanding invoices and help you devise a cash flow budget that projects future income and expenses, as well as the optimum timing of these payments.

-While sole proprietors remain the most endangered of all Australian businesses, there are many ways self-employed workers can meet the challenges of running their own enterprise by combining discipline, good client management and sound financial oversight.
+While sole proprietors face unique challenges compared to traditional full-time employees, there are many ways self-employed workers can meet the challenges of running their own enterprise by combining discipline, good client management and sound financial oversight.